rk8315/FileCompressor/README.md

 - Compress and decompress any file type (`.txt`, `.jpg`, etc.)
 - Custom binary output format with compression metadata
 - Automatic preservation of original file content
-- Pure C# implementation — no external compression libraries used
+- Pure C# implementation â€” no external compression libraries used
 - Educational and extensible code structure for future enhancements

 ---